countless-integers/laravel-health-check/README.md

     $ composer require countless-integers/laravel-health-check
     $ php artisan vendor:publish

+## Known issues

+* even though all checker classes are optional, all the libraries that they depend on are not
+* no aliases for check, instead check class names are used

 ## Configuration

 Package publishes its config to your project's and it can be found at `config/health-check.php`.